Information compiled by Duane Alan Hahn, a.k.a. Random Terrain.

 Desperate Super Extreme Best Guess (DSEBG): There might be an ad in a magazine to go on if we're lucky.
 It's a desperate semi-educated wild guess.

 I signed up for the most expensive subscription option at Newspapers.com in November of 2020 so I could finally look up games for myself.
 As I find the earliest newspaper ads for a game, I'll add a green check mark for that entry to indicate that the definitive release date has probably been found for that game.
+I'll add three orange question marks (???) for an entry to indicate that I searched the newspapers and couldn't find anything helpful, so a more accurate release date for that game still needs to be found.

 Remember, the date on the box, cartridge, manual, and copyright screen can be different from the actual release date.
 For example, Atari 2600 Pac-Man was released in March/April of 1982, but the box, cart, manual, and copyright screen have 1981 as the copyright date.
 It usually took around 6 months for a programmer to make an Atari VCS game back then and that's not counting the time it took to make the manuals, boxes, and cartridges.